Aptacode/StateNet/README.md

 ## A small .Net Standard library used to model simple Finite State Machines.

-## Usage:

-### States and Actions
+### Overview

-The state machine is configured using two generic type parameters: 'States' & 'Actions'
+The state machine is configured using two generic type parameters: 'States' & 'Actions' both are user defined enums.
-- States defines all of the possible states the machine can be in.
+- States each possible state that the machine can be in at a given time.
-- Actions defines all of the actions that can be applied to the state machine causeing a transition into a different state
+- Actions all of the actions which an be applied to the state machine to induce a transitions between states.

+There are three types of transition (*Note the user can define their own.):
+- InvalidTransition when an action cannot be applied to a state.
+- UnaryTransition when an action being applied to a state results the state machine moving to exactly one state.
+- BinaryTransition when an action being applied to a state can cause the state machine to move to multiple states depending on some user defined criteria.

 The state machine takes its initial state as a constructor parameter.

-Once you have created an instance of the state machine you need to define all possible transitions between states and which actions cause each transition e.g the state 'Playing' will transition to 'Paused' when the 'Pause' action is applied.
+Once initialised all possible transitions between states must be defined.
+A transition is triggered based on which state the machine is currently in and the action which was applied.
+Depending on the type of transition the user can define their own logic and result for the transition which is used to determine which state the state machine will enter.

+### Written Example

+A state machine of a video playback application is in 'States.Playing'.
+There is a BinaryTransition defined for 'States.Playing' with a trigger of 'Actions.Pause' and destinations: 'States.Paused' and 'States.Stopped'.
+The user will have defined a function which returns either BinaryChoice.Left or BinaryChoice.Right depending on if the application could pause the video.

+when a user presses the pause button 'Actions.Pause' will be applied.
+Since the current state is 'States.Playing' the above transition will be applied, if the application could not pause, the funciton would return BinaryChoice.Right hence moving into 'States.Stopped'

+### Usage

 ```
-//Define all the possible states and actions
+//Define all possible states and actions
 public enum States { NotReady, Ready, Running, Paused };
 public enum Actions { Setup, Start, Pause, Resume, Stop };